ThomG1/record_collectors_db/README.md

 The profile page is laid out withe users individual collection in three columns.

-In this section, you will briefly explain your design processes.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Colour Scheme

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain your colours and the colour scheme.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - `#000000` used for primary text.
 - `#E84610` used for primary highlights.